orbitalchicken/Roadmap/New.md

 	*update translations
 	*update mint-mirrors
 	*[Fixed in git] xed: in gedit, and in pluma, you can select text and move it by dragging it with the mouse.
 That doesn't work in xed.
+	*[Fixed in git] xplayer: inhibits on video but not on audio? (although it is selected to do so for “Video or Audio” and “org.x.player lock-screensaver-on-audio true” is set).
 	*mdm:
 		[Fixed in git] wait for plymouth-quit
 		[Fixed in git] don't conflict with getty@tty0